Norup news & more.

 Tips to Stay Calm During Standardized Tests

-1. Get lots of sleep.
+By Maggie K. It's M-Step time here at Norup, which can be very stressful.
+Here are 3 tips to stay calm and focused during the weeks of M-Step: 1.
+Get lots of sleep.
 A well-rested mind is a sharp and focused mind.
 Go to bed at a reasonable time to prepare for the test.
+2. Eat a healthy breakfast.
+You can't expect to do well on a test if you don't fuel your body and mind with...

 Tuesday, March 28, 2017